Measurability and continuity of parametric low-rank approximation in Hilbert spaces: linear operators and random variables: Parameter dependent low-rank approximation

 Similarly, $\sigma_{2}(\mathbf{A}_{\gparam})=\gparam$ if $0\le\gparam\le0.5$ and $\sigma_{2}(\mathbf{A}_{\gparam})=1-\gparam$ otherwise.
 Both $\sigma_1$ and $\sigma_2$ are continuous.
 However, the corresponding eigenvectors are

 both of which depend discontinuously on $\gparam.$ Clearly, the issue is caused by the branching point $\gparam=0.5$, where $\sigma_{1}(\mathbf{A}_\gparam)=\sigma_{2}(\mathbf{A}_\gparam)$.
 From an intuitive point of view, this is not really surprising.
-This whole phenomenon, in fact, is strictly related to the one discussed in Section \ref{sec:min-argmin}: indeed, we can think of singular values and singular vectors as minimum values and minimizers of suitable minimization problems.
+This whole phenomenon, in fact, is strictly related to the one discussed in Section~\ref{sec:min-argmin}: indeed, we can think of singular values and singular vectors as \review{solutions to} suitable minimization problems.
 Then, it becomes evident that changes in multiplicites of the eigenvalues can produce discontinuities in the dependency of singular vectors.

-Still, by leveraging the results in Section \ref{sec:min-argmin}, we may at least trade continuity with measurability.
-We detail our reasoning right below, starting with the case of singular values and them moving to singular vectors.
+\review{Having this in mind, the following results, which are part of the literature on Perturbation Theory, become rather intuitive.}